tendermint/tendermint/docs/tendermint-core/p2p/peer_manager.md

 In fact, the router provides to the peer manager a list of channels (communication abstraction used by reactors) to be informed to all reactors.
-When entering this state, the peer reactor broadcast a `PeerUpdate` to all subscriptions, including the peer ID, its status (up), and the list of channels.
+When entering this state, the peer manager broadcast a `PeerUpdate` to all subscriptions, notifying the new state (up) of this peer and providing the list of channels.

 ### Dialed transition

 This transition is performed when the node establishes an *outgoing* connection with a peer.
-The router has dialed and sucessfully established a connection with the peer.
+The router has dialed and successfully established a connection with the peer.

 This peer should be a candidate peer that has been provided to the router.
 So, this node should be in `dialing` state, from which it is removed.